-Dr. Steve Maughan History Professor-Bernie McCain Chair
+Dr. Steve Maughan Professor of History & Bernie McCain Chair in the Humanities

 Appropriate to a historian, I like vintage.
 I own a vintage car, ride a vintage bike, live in a vintage house, and I’m fascinated by arcane, antique and unusual things, from books, to words, to movies, to food, to artifacts, to pubs, and, yes, to people.